tnkteja/fss16ntadiko/read/7/Readme.md

    5. **Data Sets :**

-   The data sets used arebugs submitted for android between november 2007 and septtember 2012.
-The effective number of bug report after the filter of the improper bug reports is around 37200, out of which the duplicates are only 1063.
+   The data sets come from 6 big open source projects - Freedesktop, Chromium, Mozilla, OpenOffice and Eclipse, with total of 402,962 bugs.

    6. **Future Work :**